cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 (The key-exchange protocol MUST satisfy the KCI requirement discussed in {{intro}}.)
 Specification of the key-exchange protocol is out of scope for this document.

-We first define the core OPAQUE protocol based on any OPRF, RKR-AEAD, and MHF functions.
+We first define the core OPAQUE protocol based on any OPRF and MHF functions.
 {{instantiations}} describes specific instantiations of OPAQUE using various AKE protocols, including: HMQV, 3DH, and SIGMA-I. {{I-D.sullivan-tls-opaque}}
 discusses integration with TLS 1.3 {{RFC8446}}.